Skip to main contentSkip to navigation

 Recovery software like Disk Drill, EaseUS, PhotoRec, & R-Studio works when the SSD is physically healthy but has a logical problem: accidental deletion with TRIM disabled, a corrupted partition table, or a formatted volume.
 These tools talk to a working controller through your operating system.

 That changes when the controller is dead or the firmware is corrupted.
 Software can't communicate with a drive that won't power on or shows as MN-5236 in BIOS.
-At that point, you need a lab with PC-3000 SSD & board-level repair capability.
+For Innogrit-based drives, the only honest lab path is board-level hardware repair to revive the original controller; PC-3000 SSD ships no Innogrit Active Utility, so firmware-level recovery is not available at any lab in 2026.
 On modern SSDs with TRIM enabled (the default on Windows 7+ & macOS 10.6.8+), deleted files are gone within seconds to minutes.
 The OS sends a TRIM command telling the controller which blocks are free.
 The controller's garbage collection process erases those NAND pages.
 No software & no lab can recover data from erased NAND cells.

 How Much Does Innogrit SSD Recovery Cost?